 If you’ve been on the fence about hiring an attorney, now may be a good time to take that step.
 A qualified attorney will be able to give you legal advice on the specifics of your case, even remotely, and explain how to file the paperwork online.

-Further, they can consult you on how the COVID-19 related shutdowns will impact your divorce case.
 Your lawyer may even be able to handle the filing of the final decree of dissolution of your marriage without your presence being mandated.
 Get a free consultation with an award-winning Family Law Attorney today!